 Truth and Reconciliation Commission Reading Group (Spring 2017)

-Join us to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
-The group will meet at the church on four Wednesday evenings (7-9 pm) beginning in March.
-Participants are asked to commit to attending all four sessions and completing the reading, which will be about 100 pages each month.
+This group is now meeting to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
+Participants were asked to commit to attending all four sessions and completing the reading, which will be about 100 pages each month.
 The dates for the group will be: March 8, April 12, May 17 and June 14.
+A second group is planned for Fall 2017.
+If interested contact: Reconciliation@westwoodunitarian.ca

 In early 2016, Westwood was a test congregation for